 Faculty Investigators

-Jessica Vitak (PhD, Michigan State University) is an associate professor in UMD’s iSchool and affiliate professor in the Communication Department.
+jessica_vitakJessica Vitak (PhD, Michigan State University) is a professor in UMD’s iSchool and affiliate professor in the Communication Department.
 Her research interests focus on how people are using new communication technologies to enhance their relationships, as well as how they manage the tensions between privacy and disclosure when interacting with others in these spaces.
 For more information, see her website or email her directly.

 Student Researchers